varigence/docs/bimlflex/metadata-editors/batches.md

 BimlFlex **Batches** group and help to define a data logistics (i.e. ETL/ELT) workload.
 They are used by **Projects** to set execution grouping.

 > [!NOTE]
-> Detailed descriptions of all **Batch** fields and options are available in the [Reference Documentation](xref:bimlflex-app-reference-documentation-Batches).
+> Detailed descriptions of all **Batch Editor** fields and options are available in the [Reference Documentation](xref:bimlflex-app-reference-documentation-Batches).

 ## Overview